samuelstroschein/Washer-Dryer-Interface/README.md

 **Why did you build this?**

 I always forgot my laundry in the washing machine and dryer.
 The best solution to inform me when the dryer or washing machine is finished is when I walk by the "washing kitchen".
 (No annoying notifications!).

+**What's the motion sensor for?**
+If you have a complicated appliance that does not allow for a heuristic when the appliance is emptied, like my dryer, you can use the motion sensor.
+If (appliance.isFinished && motionDetected) -> turn appliance.finishedLed off

 ## Process